AI Workshop: learn to build apps with AI →

 Advanced JavaScript: Memoization

-Memoization is one technique that lets you speed up considerably your applications.
+Memoization is one technique that lets you considerably speed up your applications.

 It is not a technique unique to JavaScript, although I’ll provide some JS examples here.

 Memoization is the act of storing the result of a function call after we run it, in the function itself.
-The next time we call the function, instead of performing its “regular” execution once again, it just returns us the stored result.
+The next time we call the function, instead of performing its “regular” execution once again, it just returns the stored result.

 It’s caching, for functions.